 How to Declare and Pay Your Tax if Required

-If you are earning over £2500 on top of your personal allowance or you don't know have a clue how much extra cash you will earn each year from taking surveys then the other option would be to fill in a tax return yourself or through an accountant.
+If you are earning over £2790 on top of your personal allowance or you don't know have a clue how much extra cash you will earn each year from taking surveys or other online activities but you suspect it will be a lot then the other option would be to fill in a tax return yourself or through an accountant.
 In order to do this you will need to register as self employed with HMRC, you can register by visiting the HMRC website or by getting the relevant forms.
 After registering you must keep detailed accounts of any money that you are earning and then submit your tax return and pay any money owed each year by certain dates.
 (31st October if filing through the post and 31st January if filing online)

 How Much Income Tax Will I Have to Pay?

 For the tax year 2016 - 2017 you will pay:

 £0 if you earn below your personal allowance,

 20% if you earn between £11,000 and £43,000 PA